dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

         tags: <String Array>

 version
-    The version of the .dockstore.yml schema which is currently at 1.2. service
+    The version of the .dockstore.yml schema, which is currently at 1.2. service
     Used to describe a single service. subclass